 So long as the request for service complies with the Hague Convention’s terms, the state addressed may not refuse to effect service unless it deems that compliance with the request would infringe on its sovereignty or security.

 The Convention does not provide any information as to what to do when the address of the individual being served is unknown and mentions that the scope of the Convention does not cover the same.
-Consequently, publication as a means of valid service is still encouraged and will not attract Article 4 by its own right.
+Consequently, publication as a means of valid service is still encouraged and will not attract Article 4 in its own right.
 Where the Convention does not apply, the federal or state law applies.

 Article 5: The Soul of the Convention